 Atzimba Avellaneda’s outside commitments include being Treasurer for the Society of Automotive Engineers (SAE), Vice Chair for the American Institute of Aeronautics and Astronautics (AIAA), and a member of the Society of Hispanic Professional Engineers (SHPE).
 She is also the Range Safety Officer of the project and club.

 Nicholas Hux’s outside obligations include being the vehicle and propulsion team lead for AIAA (5 hours/week).
-He is also the president of the Sigma Chi fraternity (10 hours/week).
 He has also been involved in the creation of a startup company (10 hours/week).

-Jake Miller is currently a learning assistant for Dynamics I (10 hours/week) and performs undergraduate research at the RTHM Lab under Dr. Taylor Higgins (10 hours/week).
+Jake Miller currently performs undergraduate research at the RTHM Lab under Dr. Taylor Higgins (10 hours/week).
 He is also the avionics team lead for the FAMU-FSU chapter of the AIAA (American Institute of Aeronautics and Astronautics) (5 hours/week).

-Jacob Schmitt’s outside obligations include master's courses for the BS-MS program and being the Project Lead for the Zenith program in the FAMU-FSU chapter of AIAA (Aeronautics and Astronautics).
-This organization has roughly 12 regular members, and while highly related to this project, is not directly a part of the Senior Design Team 502.
+Jacob Schmitt’s outside obligations include master's courses for the BS-MS program and being the Project Lead for the Zenith program in the FAMU-FSU chapter of AIAA and working as a teaching assistant (10 hours/week) for Dr. McConomy in the 4550 Engineering Design Methods course.

-Connor Zhou’s outside commitments include undergraduate research for the Applied Superconductivity Center (10 hours/week),
+Connor Zhou’s outside commitments include his senior course load and being a team lead for the Zenith program in the FAMU-FSU chapter of AIAA.
+Additionally, he holds membership in ASME, ASU, and SASE (10 hours/week).

 Team Roles